🚢 Deployment

 There are two options for deploying your project using Netlify:

-- Create your own Netlify account to deploy from - this means you must use the provided
+- Deploy using your own Netlify account - this means you must use the provided

 netlify.appdomain, or buy another domain to use.